-- •The Chevy Volt can get 50 mpg as a hybrid operating on gasoline. - •Based on a trip of 40 miles electric only plus the 11 mile EPA mpg test course using gas, it was quoted as going 230 miles per gallon of gas used. - •However, since greenhouse gas CO2 emission is important for evaluating automobile systems, we have evaluated the electric only mode using the CO2 emissions from the utilities that produced the electricity to charge the battery during the all electric mode of operation.
-We then compare that to the 20 lbs of CO2 emitted per gallon of gas burned by a gas engine, and get an equivalent CO2 pollution miles per gallon.
+The Chevy Volt can get 50 mpg as a hybrid operating on gasoline.
+Based on a trip of 40 miles electric only plus the 11 mile EPA mpg test course using gas, it was quoted as going 230 miles per gallon of gas used.

+•However, since greenhouse gas CO2 emission is important for evaluating automobile systems, we have evaluated the electric only mode using the CO2 emissions from the utilities that produced the electricity to charge the battery .

+•We then compare that to the 20 lbs of CO2 emitted per gallon of gas burned by a gas engine, and get an equivalent CO2 pollution miles per gallon.